 32A.
-Amendment of Schedules in Wildlife (General) Regulations 2010
+Amendment of Schedules

-- (1) The Minister, by order published in the Gazette, may amend Schedules 1, 2, 3, 4, 5, 6 and 7 to the Wildlife (General) Regulations 2010 - - (a) by adding the name of an order, family, common name or species; or - (b) by amending the name of an order, family, common name or species; or
+- (1) The Minister, by order published in the Gazette, may amend any Schedule to regulations made under this Act - - (a) by adding the name of an order, family, common name or species; or - (b) by amending the name of an order, family, common name or species; or s.
+32A Part 4 - Conservation of Fauna and Flora (c) by omitting the name of an order, f

-(2) An order under subsection (1) is not a statutory rule within the meaning of the Rules Publication Act 1953.
+- (c) by omitting the name of an order, family, common name or species. - (2) An order under subsection (1) is not a statutory rule within the meaning of the Rules Publication Act 1953.